WesselSmit/education-portal/DESIGN_RATIONALE.md

 * Collapsing and expanding (widgets)
 * Filtering (announcements)

-By offering these features we give users control over the interface, but more importantly they help users in creating overview, ordering content however it works best for them & hiding content they don't want to see.
+By offering these features we give users control over the interface, but more importantly they help users in creating an clear overview, allowing users in organising content however it works best for them & hiding content they don't want to see.

-All these personalisations are based on feedback we received in test sessions.
+All these personalisations are based on feedback we received in [user test sessions](https://github.com/WesselSmit/education-portal/wiki).

-Other personalisations we could've offered but didn't are:
+Other personalisations we could've offered but didn't:
 * sorting
 * customize what notifications you want to see
 * change (push notification/app) permissions